mrakshith21/draft-ipv6-over-bluetooth/draft-elkins-v6ops-ipv6blt.md

 ### GATT
 GATT (Generic ATTribute Profile) defines the way that two Bluetooth Low Energy devices messages transfer between each other.
 It uses a generic data protocol called the Attribute Protocol (ATT), which is used to store services, and characteristics in a simple lookup table with 16-bit IDs (UUIDs).
 GATT operates when a dedicated connection is established between two devices.
 BLE peripheral can only be connected to one central device (a mobile phone, etc.) at a time.
 As soon as a peripheral connects to a central device, it will stop advertising itself and other devices will no longer be able to see it or connect to it until the existing connection is broken.

 GATT transactions in BLE are based on high-level, nested objects called Profiles, Services, Characteristics and Control Points.

-1. Profile
-It is s a pre-defined collection of services that has been  compiled by either the Bluetooth SIG or by the peripheral designers.

-2. Services
-- Services are used to break data up into logical entities, and contain specific chunks of data called characteristics.
-- A service can have one or more characteristics, and each service distinguishes itself from other services by means of a unique numeric ID called a UUID, which can be either 16-bit (for officially adopted BLE Services) or 128-bit (for custom services).
+Services are used to break data up into logical entities, and contain specific chunks of data called characteristics.
+A service can have one or more characteristics, and each service distinguishes itself from other services by means of a unique numeric ID called a UUID, which can be either 16-bit (for officially adopted BLE Services) or 128-bit (for custom services).
+The lowest level concept in GATT transactions is the Characteristic, which encapsulates a single data point.
+Each characteristic distinguishes itself via a pre-defined 16-bit or 128-bit UUID.
-- Example: A fitness service that represents a list of characteristics for fitness tracking.

-3. Characteristics
-- The lowest level concept in GATT transactions is the Characteristic, which encapsulates a single data point.
-- Each characteristic distinguishes itself via a pre-defined 16-bit or 128-bit UUID.
-- Example: Heart Rate Characteristic (standard UUID 2A37) which allows reading the current heart rate.

-4. Control Points
-- These are methods/calls that invoke a particular action on a characteristic.
-- Example: Sync data control point which triggers a fitness tracker to synchronize data with a companion app.

 ![image](https://github.com/mrakshith21/draft-ipv6-over-bluetooth/assets/78913321/a845ed40-9d0a-4b24-898a-925ec112866f)